Chronic pain

 About Chronic Pain Education

-Pain education requires empathy and compassion in the delivery of the information, as individuals often feel invalidated when learning about this phenomenon.
+Pain education demands empathy and compassion in delivering information, as individuals often feel invalidated when learning about this issue.
 Having been told “there’s nothing wrong with you” and “this is all in your head”, individuals are understandably resistant to this information.

 Secondly, a simple mindfulness practice called Somatic Tracking is taught, whereby the individual is encouraged to “notice” their pain.
-This is a brief period of 5-10 minutes, whether the pain increases, decreases, moves or changes in nature – for example from throbbing to shooting pain.
+This is a brief period of 5-10 minutes, whether the pain increases, decreases, moves, or changes in nature.
+For example, pain can vary from a throbbing sensation to a sharp, shooting pain.

 The Importance of Physical Movement

-A helpful way to teach the importance of physical movement is called “avoiding avoidance”.
-Individuals are encouraged to notice when they respond to fear and move in the direction of their anxiety, instead of away from it.
+A useful method for teaching the value of physical movement is called “avoiding avoidance.”
+Individuals are encouraged to recognize their reactions to fear and to move toward their anxiety rather than away from it.

 The combination of pain education, somatic tracking, and physical movement form a powerful treatment for individuals living with chronic pain.

-Awakenings Treatment Center provides holistic treatment for pain relief.
-You can stop the progression of pain and disability before it goes any further.
-Contact our Admissions Team via our website, or call: 833-832-7176.
+Awakenings Treatment Center provides holistic treatment options for pain relief, helping you stop the progression of pain and disability before it worsens.
+Contact our Admissions Team via our website, or call 833-832-7176.

 About Shari Corbitt